siu-sing/snake/README.md

 - Snake tail colors were given 50% opacity of their head colors to appear as though they are "trails" left by the snake head
 - Touch event listeners were added on the game screen to allow for playing on mobile/touch screens (buggy on several devices)

+## Further Work?
+- Make AI more defensive and able to avoid player snake
+- Make AI more offensive and able to trap player snake
+- Multiple AI snakes simultaneously
+- Dynamic resizing of game area during game play
+- Use swipes instead of touches for mobile/touch screen support